Physical Therapy Doctoral Program (Minnesota)

 - Qualified to promote the advancement of physical therapy through practice, education and research

 Physical Therapy Doctoral Program faculty members encourage students to commit to ongoing self-evaluation in their professional and personal development.
-You will be trained as both a physical therapy consumer and practitioner, able to contribute to the field of physical therapy.
-You will become a service-oriented professional who practices within the ethical and legal scope of current physical therapy practice.
+You are trained as both a physical therapy consumer and practitioner, able to contribute to the field of physical therapy.
+You become a service-oriented professional who practices within the ethical and legal scope of current physical therapy practice.

 The Physical Therapy Doctoral Program curriculum follows a traditional model that embraces evidence-based physical therapy practice.
 It includes a strong clinical education component to give you the necessary breadth and depth to achieve proficiency in professional skills.

 The mission of the Physical Therapy Doctoral Program is to inspire hope among those we serve and contribute to health and well-being by promoting the best physical therapy management to every patient through integrated education, research and clinical practice.

 The Physical Therapy Doctoral Program at Mayo School of Health Sciences is accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE):